 Include One-on-One Time

-The more time you spend directly involved with each subject and individual assignment, the less chance there will be for distraction.
+The more time you spend directly involved with each individual assignment, the less chance there will be for distraction.
 My kids excel with one-on-one teaching time, which is one of the main ways we help girls with ADHD focus.

 When my eldest daughter was formally evaluated by a psychologist, she told us the best thing we could do for her was to spend most of our time focusing on the positive aspects of ADHD.